KaiNorberg/PatchworkOS/README.md

 Currently untested on Intel hardware.
 Let me know if you have different hardware, and it runs (or doesn't) for you!

----

 ## Contributing

-If you find any bugs, issues or just have a suggestion for something I could do better, then feel free to open an issue or if you feel like it, you may submit a pull request.
+If you find any bugs, issues or just have a suggestion for something I could do better, then feel free to open an issue or if you feel like it, you may submit a pull request!